Enbridge's economic impact on Kansas

 - Enbridge paid $17.9 million in property tax across Kansas for our pipelines and related facilities, such as terminals, storage facilities and pump/compressor stations.

 - Enbridge paid $206,000 in sales-and-use-taxes across Kansas.

 - On a national scale, Enbridge paid $580.1 million in property tax, $123.4 million in corporate income tax, $56.6 million in sales-and-use taxes, and $48.8 million in other taxes (including franchise tax and payroll taxes) across the U.S., for a total of $809.1 million.

 This revenue can be used for schools, infrastructure (roads and bridges), health and wellness, recreation, transportation and other services that help strengthen the fabric of the community.

 Enbridge is committed to supporting and strengthening the communities near our pipelines and facilities, and being a good neighbor means the world to us.

-- In 2020, Enbridge invested $33,000 in community-strengthening initiatives across Kansas—and supported numerous not-for-profit agencies in the state—aligned to our three focus areas of health and safety, environment, and community.
+- In 2022, through our Fueling Futures program, Enbridge invested $25,000 in community-strengthening initiatives across Kansas.
+We supported numerous not-for-profit agencies across the province aligned to our three focus areas of health and safety, environment, and community.

-- Enbridge paid more than $517,000 in total wages to our Kansas-based permanent and temporary employees; and
+- Enbridge paid more than $529,000 in total wages to our Kansas-based permanent and temporary employees.

 *—All amounts are based on annual forecasting estimates which, while reasonably accurate, may not align precisely with procurement spending totals reported elsewhere by Enbridge and may not reflect actual amounts spent.